Product and coproduct in string topology: The lifted homology coproduct and cohomology product

 The operation $t$ would still be associated to a genus 1 surface, and composing $t$ with itself $g$ times can be associated to a genus $g$ surface.
 Note also that the operation $t^g$ is likewise non-trivial on $ A\wedge U^{\wedge k}$ whenever $k\ge 2g+1$.
-Similar computations in algebraic models of the loop space can be found in \cite[Prop 4.1]{Wah16} (see also \cite{BoeEga}), and in fact, these papers indicate that there should be many such non-trivial operations combining the product, coproduct and $\Delta$ operations, associated to classes in the homology of the Harmonic compactification of Riemann surfaces.
+Similar computations in algebraic models of the loop space can be found in \cite[Prop 4.1]{Wah16} (see also \cite{BoeEga}), and in fact, these papers indicate that there should be many such non-trivial operations combining the product, coproduct and $\Delta$ operations, associated to classes in the homology of the Harmonic compactification of the moduli space of Riemann surfaces.
+(In this compactification, the class $t$ corresponds to a 2-parameter family of genus 1 surfaces made out of two pairs of pants glued along two circles $C_1$ and $C_2$, with one parameter changing the gluing along $C_2$ by a rotation and the other parameter varying the relative size of $C_1$ and $C_2$ while fixing the sum of the lengths to be 1 at all times.)
 These more general operations will be studied in our following paper \cite{HinWah2}. \end{rem}

 \begin{rem}[Failure of the Frobenius formula] It has been suggested that there should be a formula of the form

 i.e.

 \cite[p 349]{Sul04} relating the coproduct and the product.
 It is very difficult to make sense of this formula in relative homology.
 It is natural to ask if the product and \textit{lifted} coproduct satisfy